-GHowever the gaps in time for availability of high-resolution imagery and the presence of cloud cover present some 200 problemswere still limiting to our understanding.
-Key moments in ice cover development - we were missing some key moments in the evolution of ice cover in April 2020 are missing.
-But sSignificant advancement improvement was achievedreached by including when we integrated PlanetScope imagery (Planet Team, 2017) into the analysis.
+However the gaps in time for availability of high-resolution imagery and presence of cloud cover were still limiting to our understanding - we were missing some key moments in the evolution of ice cover in April 2020.
+Significant advancement was reached when we integrated PlanetScope imagery (Planet Team, 2017) into analysis.
 PlanetScope is a constellation of approximately 130 cubesats that provides daily images in the visible and NIR range with 3 m spatial resolution.
-PlanetScope scenes are also taken in late morning of-local time.
-Depending on the date there are either some gaps 205 for the region of study or some areas are seen by different PlanetScope satellites with several minutes between scenes.
+PlanetScope scenes are also taken in late morning of local time.
+Depending on the date there are either some gaps for the region of study or some areas are seen by different PlanetScope satellites with several minutes between scenes.